paulosabayomi/custup-doc/docs/methods.md

     `Array<File>`

 This method returns all selected files excluding the default files, that is, excluding the files that were passed to CustUp and that were loaded immediately after initialization.

+### get_default_files

+- Params:
+    None
+- returns
+    `Array<File>`

+This method returns all the default files i.e all the files that were passed to CustUp through the `default_files` option and that were loaded immediately after initialization.

 ### get_all_files